CircuitSetup/Flux-Capacitor_backup/README.md

 - after switching on the FC.

 The different modes are selected by typing *00 (disabled), *01 (enabled), *02 (enabled for 30 secs) or *03 (enabled for 60 secs), followed by OK.
 The power-up default is selected in the [Config Portal](#appendix-a-the-config-portal).

+## Box lighting

+The FC features connectors for box lights, ie LEDs that light up the inside of the FC during the time travel sequence.
+Those should be installed, they are essential part of the time travel sequence.

+In normal operation, those LEDs are off.
+You can, however, configure a minimum box light level to light up the box a little bit if you find it too dark.
+This level can be chosen out of five, by entering *10 through *14 followed by OK.

+I used four pieces of 3W High-Power KEYES LED modules, mounted in the four corners of the main box.
+Since those draw quite much power, they are connected to the power supply directly, only their PWD input is wired the FC PCB, to be exact to the "+" pin of the "external LED" connectors (or "S" pin of the "Panel light connector. if so [configured](#-use-panel-light-for-box-lights)).

 ## Time travel